Connor-Russell/Blender-X-Plane-Extensions/README.md

 # Known issues:
 - Decals are not imported for any formats
-- Material importing may be incomplete
+- Only the NORMAL_METALNESS material model is implemented.
+NORMAL_TRANSLUCENT and XP-10 style materials are not supported.
 - Verticies are not deduped when exporting facades, resulting in potentially slightly higher VRAM usage on facades due to a few extra verticies
-- Certain object animations do not properly import
+- Some object properties are not imported